DjangoGirls/tutorial/en/django_forms/README.md

 </html>
 ```

-After saving and refreshing the page http://127.0.0.1:8000 you will see a familiar `NoReverseMatch` error, right?
+After saving and refreshing the page http://127.0.0.1:8000 you will see a familiar `NoReverseMatch` error.
+Is that the case?
+Good!

 ## URL